 Where do you get all your information?

 I read tons of great books and articles as part of my research.

-I also get to interview fascinating people—astronauts (Sally Ride, Jack Lousma, Tom Jones—I'm a space fanatic!), forensic scientists, police detectives, amazing kids, and others.
+I also get to interview fascinating people—astronauts (Sally Ride, Jack Lousma, Tom Jones—I'm a space fanatic!), forensic scientists, police detectives, amazing kids, and many others.
 Among my favorite interviews:

 • a pilot who flies through hurricanes, routinely as part of his job (but not always so routinely).